fmelipin/DLL-Loader/README.md

 pip install pycryptodome
 sudo apt install mingw-w64
 ```
-I know no one wants to memorize a bunch of arguments.
+I know no one wants to memorize a bunch of arguments…
-Edit your key in the `ShellcodeEncrypt2Dll.py`
+**Edit your key in the `ShellcodeEncrypt2Dll.py` first**

 Example:
 ```